elabbarw/exoscale-wordpress/README.md

 Point your browser to your instance public IP address and you should be asked for an admin email and password.

+### Advanced usage

+For anything other than testing, we recommend forking this repository and modify the config/common.csv file with your details.
+Of course also alter the git clone argument passed to your instance via user-data to match your personal repository.

 ## Modify: